mainstringargs/ELI5-Software-Technology/README.md

 Head over to https://mainstringargs.github.io/eli5-software-technology/ and take a look!

 To submit updates to this, please either open an issue or submit a pull request.
+See [here](https://github.com/mainstringargs/eli5-software-technology/tree/master/_posts) for how the entries are laid out.
 Thank you!

 Note:  This was initially based on http://rypan.github.io/jekyll-db